 experience

-All clients benefit from our thoughtful, risk-conscious retirement planning approach, drawing on Jeremy’s prior experience managing billion-dollar mutual fund and insurance company portfolios.
-Our goal is to help each client develop a reliable stream of retirement income for a fulfilling retirement.
+All clients benefit from Paceline’s thoughtful, risk-conscious approach to retirement planning — built on Jeremy’s experience managing billion-dollar mutual fund and insurance company portfolios.

-Jeremy also shares his knowledge through educational seminars on financial planning and stock-based compensation.
-His insights are featured in leading news publications, including Bloomberg, Forbes, Fortune, USA Today, Yahoo Finance, Money Magazine, Financial Planning, and Wealth Management.
+Jeremy shares his expertise through educational seminars on financial planning and executive compensation, and is regularly quoted as an expert in leading publications, including Bloomberg, Forbes, Fortune, USA Today, Yahoo Finance, Money Magazine, Financial Planning, and Wealth Management.

-Jeremy holds a B.S. in Finance from Bentley University and an MBA in Finance from Cornell University, where he was a Roy H. Park Leadership fellow.
-Beyond his professional life, Jeremy actively contributes to the Medfield, MA community, where he resides with his family, as a member of the Medfield Employers and Merchants Organization (MEMO).
-In his spare time, Jeremy enjoys biking, hiking, and quality time with loved ones.
+He holds a B.S. in Finance from Bentley University and an MBA in Finance from Cornell University, where he was a Roy H. Park Leadership Fellow, and is a two-time recipient of the Five Star Wealth Manager award.
+He is actively involved in the Medfield, MA community, where he lives with his family, and enjoys biking, hiking, and spending quality time with loved ones.
+His commitment to building strong, lasting relationships in his community reflects the same dedication he brings to helping clients achieve their financial goals.

 As a thought leader in personal finance topics, Jeremy is frequently quoted in the press, including: